Skip to content

-Compose cross-cutting concerns — retry, redaction, cost caps, observability — as ordered pre/post handlers around every model and tool call instead of scattering them through the agent loop.
+Runtime middleware composes cross-cutting concerns — retry, redaction, cost caps, observability — as ordered pre/post handlers around every model and tool call.

-Agent runtime middleware is a chain of pre- and post-handlers that intercepts every model invocation and tool call inside the agent runtime.
-Each handler runs in declared order before the call; post-handlers run in reverse order after, letting wrappers unwind cleanly.
+Agent runtime middleware is a chain of pre- and post-handlers that intercepts every model invocation and tool call.
+Pre-handlers run in declared order before the call.
+Post-handlers run in reverse order after, so wrappers unwind cleanly.
 Google Genkit and LangChain both ship the pattern with the same shape (Genkit announcement; LangChain agent middleware).

 Every middleware exposes some subset of three hooks:

-LangChain documents the reverse-order rule explicitly: after_model hooks run in inverse registration order so a stack of [log, redact, classify] post-processes as classify → redact → log, which keeps redaction inside the boundary that logging sees (LangChain custom middleware).
+LangChain documents the reverse-order rule: after_model hooks run in inverse registration order, so a stack of [log, redact, classify] post-processes as classify → redact → log — keeping redaction inside the boundary logging sees (LangChain custom middleware).

 graph LR